-MATH 134 is required for majors in business, nursing, psychology, medical technology, and geography and is recommended for majors in sociology and history.
+MATH 134 is required for majors in business, nursing, psychology, and medical technology and is recommended for majors in sociology and history.

 PHYSICAL SCIENCE

 Credit toward graduation may not be earned in both Physical Science 101-102 and any chemistry course or any physics course.